Skip to content

 • Unofficial Transcript

 Undergraduate tutors must have completed Writing 2010 and have a GPA of 3.0.
-New undergraduate and graduate tutors are required to take Writing 4020/6020 during their first semester of tutoring.
+New tutors are required to take Writing 4020 (3 credits) during their first semester of tutoring.

 Writing centers are an important component in the development of student writers at all levels of expertise.
 They help students to understand themselves as authors, translate professor comments and assignment criteria, and develop a writing process that fits their needs.
 The work of a writing center is essential to understand how undergraduate students write and think, as well as how tutors and professors can best respond to student writing.
-WRTG 4020 and 6020 cover the theory and praxis of writing center pedagogy in evaluating a student text, including how to collaborate with a student to further their development as a writer.
+WRTG 4020 covers the theory and praxis of writing center pedagogy in evaluating a student text, including how to collaborate with a student to further their development as a writer.
 Weekly out-of-class projects allow students to practice classroom pedagogy in the real-world context of the writing center.
-WRTG 4020 is required for undergraduates who wants to work as a tutor in the University Writing Center, and WRTG 6020 is required for all new graduate writing fellows.
+WRTG 4020 is required for undergraduates who wants to work as a tutor in the University Writing Center.